genome-in-a-bottle/giab_FAQ/README.md

 6. Can I access GIAB data from Amazon cloud?<br />
    <sub>Yes.
 All the GIAB data has been mirrored into Amazon S3, and the bucket name is s3://giab.</sub><br />

+7. How can I get updates about new data, analyses, and conference calls of the GIAB Analysis Team?<br />
+   <sub>Sign up for our GIAB Analysis Team google group at https://groups.google.com/forum/#!forum/giab-analysis-team.
+You can also sign up for general GIAB emails (e.g., workshop announcements) at https://groups.google.com/forum/#!forum/genome-in-a-bottle. </sub><br />